Best Telemedicine for Mounjaro (2026)

 Why #5?

 Teladoc is a LillyDirect partner that can prescribe Mounjaro or Zepbound.
-As an established telehealth leader, they offer reliable access for patients comfortable with traditional virtual care models.
+As an established telehealth leader with extensive provider network, they offer reliable access for traditional virtual care patients.

 Pros